MySocialApp/k8s-dns-updater/README.md

 # Todo

+* When starting, validate the current status and update accordingly the DNS
 * Add Ingress support and detect ingress readiness before adding back in RR
 * Add Ingress support and detect if an ingress readiness is failing to remove from RR
 * Support a limit of the number of DNS entries in RR